-The symptoms of kidney cancer appear in places like your urine or lower back.
-Most likely they have to do with your kidney function and tumor growth.
-The kidneys are two bean-shaped, fist-sized organs under the backside of your rib cage.
+The kidneys are two bean-shaped, fist-sized organs under the back of your rib cage.
 They help:

 - filter waste from your blood